Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/daily/iterators.md

 creating bigger and bigger numbers we should handle the situation when our numbers get too big for the integer type we are using.

-We actually miss the top two Fibonacci numbers using the above `Iterator` implementation, but adding extra logic to handle them would complicate the example and you wouldn't actually learn anything new about iterators.

 [checked-add]: https://doc.rust-lang.org/std/primitive.u32.html#method.checked_add
 {{% /notice %}}